 4. Buy reusable, not disposable.

 Buying items that can be reused may cost more on the front end but will save you money — and benefit the planet — in the long run.
-Think cloth napkins, soft cloths for cleaning, reusable straws and so on.
-If you need to buy disposable, make sure to find more-sustainable options like paper napkins with recycled content.
+Think cloth napkins, reusable cloths for cleaning, reusable straws, and so on.
+If you need to buy disposable, make sure to find more-sustainable options like paper napkins with recycled fibers or tree-free paper products.

 5. Drink filtered tap water.

-If you want a real eye-opener, check out Healthline’s 13 Ways That Sugary Soda Is Bad for Your Health.
-(And if you are wondering if fruit juice is a better option, you’ll take a peek at Is Fruit Juice as Unhealthy as Sugary Soda?)
+Stop buying soda, juices, and bottled water.
+Soda is bad for your teeth, your health, your waistline, and the planet.
+And if you are wondering if fruit juice is a better option, take a peek at Healthline’s Is Fruit Juice as Unhealthy as Sugary Soda?